Last Updated on October 21, 2021

 Calcium Hypochlorite (abbreviated “Cal-Hypo”) is the most common chemical pool shock used to disinfect both residential and commercial swimming pools.
 This shock treatment kills algae and bacteria that begin to grow in your pool.
 Most cal-hypo pool treatments contain 65% or more chlorine.

-Some brands instruct users to dissolve the substance before adding it to your pool while others explicitly state not to.
+Some brands instruct users to dissolve the substance before adding it to their pool while others explicitly state not to.
 It is best to follow the instructions on the label of the pool shock treatment you are using.

 This shock treatment must be used after dusk.
 The problem with using it during the day is due to the sun.
 The heat from the sun will burn the chemical substance before it can do its job.
 Although this will show lower chemical levels faster, it won’t be because of the chemicals doing their job to kill bacteria and algae.
 Instead, it will be because the sun burned it.